What You Think About – You Bring About

 “All that we are is the result of what we have thought.
 The mind is everything.
 What we think we become.”
 (Hindu Prince Gautama Siddharta, the founder of Buddhism, 563-483 B.C.)

-Our mind is full of constant chatter from the time we wake up until we go to bed, even then there may be a bubbling below the surface of our awareness.
+Our mind is full of constant chatter from the time we wake up until we go to bed.
+But, even then, there may be bubbling below the surface of our awareness.

-However, most of the time, we are pretty much involved in the internal commentary and dialogue that goes on in our minds.
-Although we are self-aware beings, we very rarely pay any attention to our thoughts or to what we are thinking.
+However, most of the time, we are pretty much involved in the internal commentary and dialogue in our minds.
+Although we are self-aware beings, we rarely pay any attention to our thoughts or what we are thinking.

 Our thoughts and inner commentary play an integral role in information about the world around us.
 What we think about and the quality of our thinking is key to living a happy and fulfilled life or to a life of ceaselessly trying to roll a rock to the top of the mountain only to have it fall back of its own weight.

 Your Partner The Brain

 According to many neuroscientific studies, our brains are very good at attending to whatever we direct it to.
 There is an incredible amount of processing going on behind the scenes of our awareness.
-Our brains are amazing at recognizing and using the information to help us achieve whatever we want to achieve.
+Our brains are amazing at recognizing and using the information to help us achieve whatever we want.

 If you persistently think dis-empowering thoughts or pay attention to negative inner “self-talk” about yourself, others or the environment around you, you may end up living a self-fulfilled prophecy of disappointment, pain and unhappiness.

 By Continually telling yourself you can’t drive a car, or you can’t speak to people, your mind will go to work to make sure you attract only the things that would be in agreement with what you currently believe, thus reinforcing your experience of not being able to drive, or speak to other people.
 But, of course, the opposite is also true.
 By selecting and focusing on empowering and uplifting thoughts, you will begin to see and experience life in a more positive way.

 Be Careful What You Think About